-Scott Sleyster is executive vice president and chief operating officer of Prudential Financial, Inc.’s International Businesses.
+Scott Sleyster is executive vice president and head of Prudential Financial, Inc.’s International Businesses.
 In this role he oversees Prudential’s International Insurance segment, which develops, distributes and services individual life insurance, retirement and related financial security products to markets around the globe.
-Prudential’s International Insurance segment has operations and joint ventures in 13 countries, including Japan, Korea, Taiwan, Brazil, Argentina and India.
+Prudential’s International Insurance segment has operations and joint ventures in 11 countries across Asia, Latin America and Africa.

 Since joining Prudential, Sleyster has served in a variety of leadership positions, most recently as chief investment officer, managing Prudential’s $460 billion general account portfolio.
-He also has served as head of the Full-Service Retirement business, president of the Guaranteed Products business and chief financial officer for the Employee Benefits Division.
+He also has served as head of the Full-Service Retirement business, and chief financial officer for the Employee Benefits Division.
 Additionally, Sleyster has held roles in Prudential’s Treasury, Derivatives and Investment Management units.

-Sleyster has played an active role in the development of U.S. retirement policy and has supported legislative efforts to promote the formation of new retirement plans, expand coverage under existing plans and increase overall levels of retirement savings.
-He was appointed by President Bush and Congress as a delegate to the National Summit on Retirement Savings in 2002 and 2006.
-In October 2009, he testified before Congress on the Reform of the Over-the-Counter Derivative Market.
+Sleyster has played an active role in the development of U.S. retirement.
+He was appointed by President George W. Bush and Congress as a delegate to the National Summit on Retirement Savings in 2002 and 2006.
 In 2003, he testified to the Congressional Committee on Education and the Workforce at a public hearing on the Pension Security Act.
 In 2005, he was named a delegate to the White House Conference on Aging.
+In 2009, he testified before Congress on the Reform of the Over-the-Counter Derivative Market.